-- Schools: K-12 schools include all K-12 schools participating in the FCC E-Rate program or that have an NCES (National Center for Education Statistics) ID in the categories "public schools" or "private schools". - Libraries: Including all libraries participating in the FCC E-Rate program as well as all member libraries, and their branches, of the American Library Association (ALA). - Health clinic, health center, hospital, or other medical providers: The list of health clinics, health centers, hospitals and other medical providers includes all institutions that have a Centers for Medicare and Medicaid Services (CMS) identifier. - Public safety: The list includes entities such as fire stations and law enforcement offices. - Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college", including junior colleges, community colleges, other universities, or other educational institutions.

-- Government: Facilities such as courthouses, military bases, correctional facilities, and major state or local government buildings.2 - Public housing organizations: Public housing organizations were identified by contacting the Public Housing Agencies (PHAs) for the state or territory enumerated by the U.S. Department of Housing and Urban Development.
-The nonprofit organizations Public and Affordable Housing Research Corporation (PAHRC) and National Low-Income Housing Coalition maintain a database of nationwide public housing units at the National Housing Preservation Database (NHPD). - Community support organizations: The Eligible Entity included any organizations that facilitate greater use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals.
-The Eligible Entity included senior centers and job training centers in this category.
-The Department of Labor maintains a database of "American Job Training" training centers, established as part of the Workforce Investment Act, and reauthorized in the Workforce Innovation and Opportunities Act of 2014.
-The database can be accessed at the American Job Center Finder.
-The National Council on Aging (NCOA) helped identify senior centers.
+- Schools: K-12 schools include all K-12 schools participating in the FCC E-Rate program or that have an NCES (National Center for Education Statistics) ID in the categories "public schools" or "private schools". - Libraries: Including all libraries participating in the FCC E-Rate program as well as all member libraries, and their branches, of the American Library Association (ALA). - Health clinic, health center, hospital, or other medical providers: The list of health clinics, health centers, hospitals and other medical providers includes all institutions that have a Centers for Medicare and Medicaid Services (CMS) identifier. - Public safety: The list includes entities such as fire houses, emergency medical service stations, police stations, and public safety answering points (PSAP), based on records maintained by the Eligible Entity and units of local government. - Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college", including junior colleges, community colleges, other universities, or other educational institutions. - Public housing organizations: Public housing organizations were identified by contacting the Public Housing Agencies (PHAs) for the state or territory enumerated by the U.S. Department of Housing and Urban Development.
+The nonprofit organizations Public and Affordable Housing Research Corporation (PAHRC) and National Low-Income Housing Coalition maintain a database of nationwide public housing units at the National Housing Preservation Database (NHPD). - Community support organizations: The Eligible Entity included any organizations that facilitate • greater use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals.
+OSIT included senior centers job training centers, and State and local government facilities that facilitate greater use of broadband by vulnerable populations in this category.
+Government facilities perform critical public services that in recent years have migrated online, including education, workforce and job training, enrollment and distribution of public benefits such as healthcare, telemedicine, family and child, food and nutrition assistance, unemployment insurance, vehicle and driving services, public safety, and enrollment in ACP.
+When government facilities have sufficient connectivity, they facilitate the use of broadband services by vulnerable populations to receive the public services they need while also providing services like public Wi-Fi and access to computers.
+Note, OSIT only includes government facilities that facilitate broadband by vulnerable populations, such as education, workforce and job training, enrollment and distribution of public benefits such as healthcare, telemedicine, family and child, food and nutrition assistance, unemployment insurance, vehicle and driving services, public safety, and other related facilities and does not include government facilities such as water treatment facilities or maintenance facilities that do not facilitate broadband by vulnerable populations.